city

 • The perpetrator uses a deadly weapon or dangerous instrument to put someone in reasonable fear of imminent physical harm.

-• The perpetrator commits the aggravated assault on one of the following people.
+• The perpetrator commits an aggravated assault on one of the following people.

 Sometimes, battery charges go hand in hand with resisting arrest charges.